murex/EventStormingJournal/_posts/2018-12-03-how-to-prepare-a-ddd-big-picture-event-storming-workshop.markdown

 ---
 _[Event Storming](https://www.eventstorming.com/) is an excellent way to get started with Functional Architecture.
 Here are 5 essential preparation tips to turn your first workshop into a success!_

-_(Note: An earlier version of this post was originally published on [Philippe's blog](https://philippe.bourgau.net/how-to-prepare-a-ddd-big-picture-event-storming-workshop/))_

 ![A drawing of a building looking like the 3 Ds of Domain-Driven Design and functional architecture, built on foundations written Big Picture Event Storming]({{site.url}}/imgs/2018-12-03-how-to-prepare-a-ddd-big-picture-event-storming-workshop/ddd-on-event-storming.jpeg)

 ## Homework first!